 Progression and Assessment

-Regular observations and assessments of learning are recorded using an on-line journal (Tapestry) and contribute to a summative assessment at the end of EYFS using the Early Years Outcomes for Expressive Arts and Design: ‘Exploring and Using Media and Materials’ and ‘Being Imaginative’.
+Regular observations and assessments of learning take place throughout the year and contribute to a summative assessment at the end of EYFS using the Early Years Outcomes for Expressive Arts and Design: ‘Exploring and Using Media and Materials’ and ‘Being Imaginative’.

 KS1 and KS2

-Pupils' learning is assessed during and at the end of the unit, using the assessment documents below..
+Observational assessments take place during the art lessons and at the end of the unit using an informal quiz.
 The assessments contribute to a summative judgement at the end of the year.

-The impact of the curriculum will be reviewed at the end of the year through observations and assessments of pupils’ learning and through pupil discussions about their learning.
+The impact of the curriculum will be reviewed at the end of the year through observations of pupils' work, through discussions about their work and through the results of the informal quizzes at the end of each unit of work.